Last updated: 04/2/2019

 Your local environment may place you in contact with daily cues to drink.
 You may feel trapped in that setting and doomed to keep abusing alcohol.
 For this reason, you may wish to seek out-of-state care.
 And, that makes sense.
 However, you may not find that your AmeriHealth insurance policy covers these sorts of programs.

 If you have AmeriHealth insurance and are interested in alcohol addiction treatment, the coverage provided by your policy will likely be a determining factor in the program that you choose.
-To get specific information about your policy from a knowledgeable source, call 800-654-0987.
 Don’t let alcoholism affect your life any longer.